 - Dates: May 29 – June 14, 2024

 - Travel to San Diego / Move-In: June 16, 2024

 - Dates: June 16 - August 10, 2024

 - Location: San Diego State University, CA

-This intensive 8-unit course will help students develop novice-level skills in Arabic speaking, listening, reading, and writing.
-Through the use of authentic materials the students will be exposed to a wide variety of topics including basic academic and cultural knowledge.
+These intensive 8-unit courses (Arabic 101 and 102) develops novice-level skills in Arabic speaking, listening, reading, and writing.
+Through the use of authentic materials, students are exposed to a wide variety of topics, including basic academic and cultural knowledge.
 There are no prerequisites for this course, as it is beginner level.

-This intensive 8-unit course will help students develop intermediate-level skills in Arabic speaking, listening, reading, and writing.
-Through the use of authentic materials the students will be exposed to a wide variety of topics including basic academic and cultural knowledge.
+These intensive 8-unit courses (Arabic 201 and 202) develops intermediate-level skills in Arabic speaking, listening, reading, and writing.
+Through the use of authentic materials, students are exposed to a wide variety of topics, including basic academic and cultural knowledge.

 Project GO at SDSU pays for:

-Students accepted to the program are responsible for the following refundable security deposit: $300 program security deposit (to hold your spot once accepted) - Refund at the end of the program.
+Students accepted to the program are responsible for the following refundable security deposit: $300 program security deposit (to hold your spot once accepted).
+You will receive a refund at the end of the program.

 How to Apply